 The primary purpose of this course is to provide opportunities for students to carefully inspect the applicability of the theoretical literature within their own professional environment.
-This course allows students to select topics for study, identify appropriate literature and alternative learning resources for research preparation.
+This course allows students to select topics for study, identify appropriate literature and professional environments within which the course explorations will be undertaken.